 Knowing the sequence

 Finally, if you restrict your use case to a single, synchronous publisher and a single subscriber, you could use a sequence number to ensure ordering.
-For each message, the publisher performs the attaches a sequence number to the message.
+For each message, the publisher attaches a sequence number to the message.
 The subscriber then keeps a buffer of unprocessed messages and resequences them as they arrive.

 Having messages delivered in order simplifies the code necessary to process messages where order matters.
 However, providing messages in order comes at great cost to availability and scalability — no matter what messaging system you use.
 If availability and scalability are important features, you may need to consider dropping the requirement for ordered message processing.
 You will then be able to scale easily, with the Messaging Platform scaling to deliver all of your messages quickly and reliably.